Quantum statistical mechanics of encryption: reaching the speed limit of classical block ciphers: String Dynamics

-\subsubsection{Inflation}
+\subsection{Inflation}

-The search for the special set of gates that eliminiates the stay-probability for weight 1 substrings is found as follows.
-We compute the entries $t^{(g)}_{\alpha'\alpha}$ of the $64\times 64$ transition in Eq.~\eqref{eq:hopping} for each of the $8!$ gates in $S_8$.
-We filter out all gates for which the $9\times 9$ submatrix connecting the 9-dimensional subspace of weight 1 strings is non-zero, thus retaining only gates for which weight 1 substrings grow into weight 2 or 3 substrings.
-There are 144 such ``inflationary'' gates, which are linear and inflate the weight of an initially small string into a {\it single} string of macroscopic weight (of order $3n/4$).
-Appendix~\ref{sec:app:inflationary} lists these gates explicitly and also represents them in terms of equivalent circuits of CNOTs.
+The inflationary process is achieved through the action of a set of special gates that eliminate the stay-probability for weight 1 substrings.
+We handpick these special gates as follows.
+First, we compute the entries $t^{(g)}_{\alpha'\alpha}$ of the $64\times 64$ transition in Eq.~\eqref{eq:hopping} for each of the $8!$ gates in $S_8$.
+We then filter out all gates for which the $9\times 9$ submatrix connecting the 9-dimensional subspace of weight 1 strings is non-zero, thus retaining only gates for which weight 1 substrings grow into weight 2 or 3 substrings.
+We identify 144 such ``inflationary'' gates, which are linear.
+These gates are listed explicitly in Appendix~\ref{sec:app:inflationary}, where we also represent them in terms of equivalent circuits of CNOTs.

 To gain further insight into the effect of the 144 inflationary gates, we note that, in bit space, this set of gates has the following property: for any input state, flipping one input bit flips at least 2 output bits.
 It follows that, after $\ell$ layers, flipping one of the $n$ input bits of a circuit leads to a cascade of $2^\ell$ flipped output bits, and thus $\ell=\log_2 (n/2)$ layers suffice to change half of the output bits.
-It should be noted that, for a random circuit, the probability that two flipped bits appear as input to the same 3-bit gate is $(n-2)/\binom{n}{3}\sim 1/n^2$, and therefore the probability that inflation fails to proceed over $\ln n$ layers, $p_{\rm fail}\sim 1/n^{2\ln n}$, decays faster than any power law in $n$.
-Thus, by using the inflationary gates in a circuit with depth $\ln n$, we changed the decay of the probability for rare events associated with the lack of growth of small strings from polynomial to superpolynomial in $n$.
-The effect of the inflationary gates in a two-stage circuit is illusrated through a comparison to the behavior in a generic random circuit in Fig.~\ref{fig:3D_plots}, where we display the evolution with $\ell$ of the probability, ${\mathtt p}_k (\ell)$, of flipping $k$ bits at the output when a single bit is flipped at the input.
-The comparison highlights two features of the two-stage circuit: (i) the faster evolution of the average number of bit-flips, $\bar {k}(\ell)$, to its saturation value; and (ii) the sharp drop of the stay-probability at $k=1$, ${\mathtt p}_1 (\ell)$, after the first layer.
+The cipher proposed in Sec.~\ref{multi-stage} employs a tree-structured circuit (see below) for which such a cascade occurs, thus eliminating tails in the stay probability of low-weight strings.